imagej/imagej.github.io/pages/Developing_ImgLib2.md

 To develop ImgLib2 in Eclipse, follow these steps:

 1. [Install the Maven plugin](Using_Maven_with_Eclipse "wikilink")
+2. Choose

-2. Choose {% include bc content="File | Import" %} from the Eclipse
+{% include bc content='File | Import' %}

-    menu
+`from the Eclipse menu`

-3. Select "Existing Maven Projects" and click Next
+1. Select "Existing Maven Projects" and click Next
-4. For the Root Directory, specify the path where you cloned ImgLib2
+2. For the Root Directory, specify the path where you cloned ImgLib2
-5. From the projects list, leave all items checked
+3. From the projects list, leave all items checked
-6. Click Finish
+4. Click Finish

 For fresh installs, it will initially take some time (a few minutes) for Maven to download all the dependencies for both its own plugins, and for